kaypee0410/kaypee0410/README.md

 - 👋 Hi, I’m Kalpataru
 - 👀 I’m interested in Data.
-Looking for a opportunity in Data Science field -Takes a keen interest in Cricket and VideoGames when not training a model.
+Looking for a opportunity in Data Science field
+- ✨Takes a keen interest in Cricket and VideoGames when not training a model.
 - 💞️ Skills: Python, Tableau, SQL, MachineLearning
 - 📫 Contact me: 8342954536